 English School at ‘We’

-At ‘We’, there is also an English and Chinese school in addition to the Japanese school.
+At ‘We’, there is also an English, Spanish, and Chinese school in addition to the Japanese school.
 It is a great environment to meet, communicate and exchange information with native Japanese speakers.
 These interactions with different native speakers are good opportunities to further improve your Japanese.
 ‘We’ is a school where students can work towards their goal in a multicultural environment with students from over 30 different countries.

-- ‘We’ conducts exchange programs with Japanese students who are studying English or Chinese.
+- ‘We’ conducts exchange programs with Japanese students who are studying English, Spanish, or Chinese.
 It is a good chance to expand your network and meet exchange partners who share the same hobby or lifestyle.
 The exchange program is sure to make your stay in Japan a much more enjoyable and fulfilling experience.

 Participation in English Classes